Summer Palace

 No analysis available

-Sewer is consistently included across the building.
-The MLS data is 20/20 and the remarks repeatedly confirm sewer coverage, often paired with water and electricity, making this one of the strongest features in the dataset.
+Sewer inclusion is consistently supported across the entire building record.
+The MLS data is unanimous, and the public remarks repeatedly confirm sewer coverage, often bundled with water and electricity.

 Water inclusion is essentially universal for this building.
-The remarks consistently mention water being covered, often alongside electricity and sewer, and the MLS data is fully consistent at 20/20.
+The remarks consistently mention water being covered, often together with electricity and sewer, matching the unanimous MLS checkbox data.

 BBQ/grilling amenities are confirmed across many listings, with remarks repeatedly saying 'BBQ area,' 'barbecue,' and 'outdoor cooking area.'
 This looks like strong building-level evidence rather than a one-off agent error or copy-paste issue.